East St. Louis Trucking Company Owner Sentenced For Making False Statements

-The charges filed in this case follow a lengthy investigation by the U.S. Department of Labor, Office of Inspector General-Office of Labor Racketeering and Fraud Investigations.
-The prosecution is being handled by Assistant United States Attorneys Kevin F. Burke and Michael J. Quinley.
+The charges in this case followed an investigation by the U.S. Department of Labor, Office of Inspector General-Office of Labor Racketeering and Fraud Investigations.
+The case was handled by Assistant United States Attorneys Michael J. Quinley and Stuart Zander.